zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-configuration-scenarios.md

 ### Managing extension configuration

-All extensions are registered into the Portal in the disabled state, therefore they are disabled by default.
-This hides the extension from users, and it will not be displayed in the Portal.
-The extension remains in hidden mode until it is ready for public preview or GA.
-Partners use this capability to test the extension, or to host it for private preview.

 To temporarily enable a disabled extension in private preview for this test session only, change the configuration by adding an extension override in the Portal URL, as in the following example.

 `https://portal.azure.com?Microsoft_Azure_Demo=true`